-AI is a tool or a set of procedures that can take intelligent autonomous decisions.
+AI is a tool or a set of procedures that can make intelligent autonomous decisions.
 A data scientist may use AI to analyze chunks of data.
 This is best explained in Maslow’s Hierarchy Model for Data Science depicted by Hackernoon.
 In this, each component represents a data operation that a Data Scientist performs.

 However, each step is inter-related to the next and former one.
 This means one cannot survive or function without the other.
 If you are jumping stages, then you might fail as well.

 Contrary to this, a Data Scientist is responsible for making data-driven decisions for a company.
-Using SQL and NoSQL queries, a data scientist extracts data, implements various cleaning models, deeply analyzes the data and pinpoints various data patterns and trends to predict future events.
+Using SQL and NoSQL queries, a data scientist extracts data, implements various cleaning models, deeply analyzes the data, and pinpoints various data patterns and trends to predict future events.
 If required, a Data Scientist also implements deep learning algorithms for rigorous data classifications and predictions.